White poppy: United Kingdom

-"Wearing the red poppy for me is not simply a ritual, not worn as a politically correct nod towards public expectation.
-It is in honour of them, in respect and in gratitude for all they did for us.
-But I wear a white poppy alongside my red one, because I know they fought and so many died for my peace, our peace.
-And I wear both side by side because I believe the nature of remembrance is changing, and will change, as the decades pass since those two world wars."

 New Zealand

 In New Zealand, a White Poppy Annual Appeal has been run since 2009 by Peace Movement Aotearoa in the week preceding Anzac Day, with all proceeds going to White Poppy Peace Scholarships.
 The appeal was controversial for some, with Veterans' Affairs Minister Judith Collins describing the white poppy appeal as "incredibly disrespectful to those who served their country".

 White poppies have also been worn in New Zealand to mark Remembrance Day.
 In previous years, the annual white poppy appeal was run as a fundraiser for the Campaign for Nuclear Disarmament around the time of Hiroshima Day in August.
 Responsibility for organising the annual appeal was transferred to Peace Movement Aotearoa, as the Campaign for Nuclear Disarmament in New Zealand closed down in 2008.